 This research uniquely combines structural design with control engineering and sustainability to develop new types of load-bearing adaptive structures that have significantly improved performance as well as reduced environmental impacts compared with conventional passive structural systems.

 The construction industry is the largest consumer of raw materials and it contributes to more than a third of the global energy demand.
 Built environments are responsible for up to 40-50% of total carbon dioxide emissions throughout their service life.
-A significant share of buildings and structures life-cycle emissions is embodied because it arises from manufacturing of components, construction, transport and demolition.
-Despite this, most civil structures are significantly oversized because they are designed to withstand worst-case loading events such as high winds, earthquakes, heavy snow and large crowds which in practice occur very rarely.
+A significant share of buildings’ and structures’ life-cycle emissions is embodied because it arises from the manufacturing of components, construction, transport, and demolition.
+Despite this, most civil structures are significantly oversized because they are designed to withstand worst-case loading events such as high winds, earthquakes, heavy snow, and large crowds which in practice occur very rarely.
 This means that conventional civil structures are typically overdesigned for most of their service life.
-Instead, if structures are able to adapt to changing loading conditions, they can operate closer to design limits, which enables material and embodied energy (or carbon equivalent) savings.
+Instead, if structures can adapt to changing loading conditions, they can operate closer to design limits, which enables material and embodied energy (or carbon equivalent) savings.
 However, such embodied savings come at a cost of operational energy for adaptation to loading during service.

 Gennaro Senatore has led this research during his doctorate at University College London and subsequently as a research associate at Swiss Federal Institute of Technology (EPFL) in Lausanne.
 This work has been generously funded by: Engineering and Physical Sciences Research Council (EPSRC), Institution of Civil Engineers (ICE), Expedition Engineering, and Swiss National Science Foundation.

 Philippe Duffour, Sean Hanna | University College London

 Arka Reksowardojo, Yafeng Wang, Ian Smith | Swiss Federal Institute of Technology (EPFL)